AppleGamer22/applegamer22.github.io/content/posts/go/goreleaser/index.md

 * [`goreleaser check`](https://goreleaser.com/cmd/goreleaser_check/) is useful for validating your configuration's syntax.
 * [`goreleaser build`](https://goreleaser.com/cmd/goreleaser_build/) is useful for building the binaries for later inspection.
 * [`goreleaser release`](https://goreleaser.com/cmd/goreleaser_release/) is used to build, package and release the artifacts.
-	* The `--skip-publish` flag is useful for inspecting the packages without publishing.
+	* The `--skip publish` (shown as the older `--skip-publish` option in the GIF below) flag is useful for inspecting the packages without publishing.
 	* The `--snapshot` flag is useful for ignoring the version tag.
 	* The `--clean` flag is useful for cleaning-up the filesystem after publishing the artifacts.